-We will arrive approximately 1 hour prior to when we are billed to play to get set up and sound-checked.
+We will arrive approximately 1 hour prior to when we are billed to play to get loaded-in, set up and sound-checked.
 If you require us to arrive earlier than this, we will charge extra for early setups.

 How do I book the band?

 You can contact It's No' Reel Ceilidh Band by telephone, email, or by using our online form on our Contact Us page.
 We will get back to you as soon as possible.
 If you want to proceed, we have a contract that will need to be signed and returned, along with a deposit to be paid (normally 30-40% of the total fee).
 The remaining balance should be paid one calendar month prior to your event; all of these details will be clear on the documents.